THE EXERCISE OF FAITH

-Knowing that a man is not justified by the works of the law, but by the faith of Jesus Christ, even we have believed in Jesus Christ, that we might be justified by the faith of Christ, and not by the works of the law: for by the works of the law shall no flesh be justified.
+“knowing that a man is not justified by the works of the law but by faith in Jesus Christ, even we have believed in Christ Jesus, that we might be justified by faith in Christ and not by the works of the law; for by the works of the law no flesh shall be justified.
 (Galatians 2:16)

 It is understandable that Gentiles would begin to teach that we go to Heaven by believing in Jesus, not by living righteously.

 Well, in what manner is the current teaching incorrect?
-Christian teaching is incorrect when it concludes from Paul’s teaching that it is belief in doctrine alone that saves us and our behavior is not important.
-One can have saving faith in God and remain worldly, lustful, and self-willed.
+Christian teaching is incorrect when it concludes from Paul’s teaching that it is belief in doctrine alone that saves us and our behavior is not important; that one can have saving faith in God and remain worldly, lustful, and self-willed.
 This would mean that salvation consists of what we think rather than what we do.
-In this case the Christian salvation would be equivalent to Gnosticism.
+In this case, the Christian salvation would be equivalent to the ancient heresy of Gnosticism.

-If it were true that righteous behavior is not a necessary aspect of the Christian salvation, then the new covenant would be a moral disaster.
+If righteous behavior were not a necessary aspect of the Christian salvation, then the new covenant would be a moral disaster.
 God would have ceased striving with men.
 The fight would be over.
 The writings of the Apostles would then be meaningless religious sayings.
-Let the Christians relax.
-They all will go to Heaven whether or not they serve the Lord.
+The Christians could relax, believing they all will go to Heaven whether or not they serve the Lord.

 It absolutely is true that no person can turn away from the Lord Jesus and please God by seeking to behave righteously in his or her own strength.
 In the first place, he would still would be bearing the guilt and compulsions of the sin into which he was born.
 This is an undeniable fact and it is useless to even discuss the possibility of such a position being scriptural.
 No person can save himself by his righteous works!

-It would appear on the surface Paul was saying we are saved by believing in the Lord Jesus and our behavior has little to do with our salvation.
-This may be a tempting interpretation of Romans and Galatians but it is denied by other passages of Paul’s writings.
+In Galatians 2:16 and other passages, it would appear on the surface Paul was saying we are saved by believing in the Lord Jesus and our behavior has little to do with our salvation.
+This may be a tempting interpretation of Romans and Galatians, but it is denied by other passages of Paul’s writings.